fdonnet/ubik_accounting/README.md

 ## Others

--- Ubik.Accounting.ApiService.Common -- / -- Ubik.Db.Common -- / -- Ubik.Accounting.Contracts --
+-- Ubik.Accounting.ApiService.Common -- / -- Ubik.Db.Common -- / -- Ubik.xxx.Contracts --

 - Common config things that can be reused in other projects
 - This part will maybe grow